 1. Picture Quality

 Film still has the upper hand when it comes to gradients, sharpness, and tonal quality.
-Even the new medium format cameras from Hasselblad and Fuji can’t beat a large-format camera when it comes to picture quality.
+Even the new medium format cameras from Hasselblad and Fujifilm can’t beat a large-format camera when it comes to picture quality.

 If you’re still not convinced, ask: